mrisher/smtp-sts/spec.md

 requires the use of DNSSEC to authenticate DANE TLSA records, whereas SMTP STS relies on the certificate authority (CA) system and a trust-on-first-use (TOFU) approach to avoid interception.
-The TOFU model allows a degree of security similar to that of HPKP [@!RFC7469], omitting both the complexity and the guarantees on first use offered by DNSSEC.
+The TOFU model allows a degree of security similar to that of HPKP [@!RFC7469], reducing the complexity but without the guarantees on first use offered by DNSSEC.
 (For a thorough discussion of this trade-off, see the section _Security_ _Considerations_.)